CARDIOVASCULAR SYSTEM

 - Semilunar Valves:

-- Pulmonary valve (between right ventricle and pulmonary trunk)
+- Pulmonary Valve (between right ventricle and pulmonary trunk)

-- Aortic valve (between left ventricle and aorta)
+- Aortic Valve (between left ventricle and aorta)

 - Cup-shaped cusps prevent backflow